 Volunteer Opportunities and Events

-Feeding the Hungry, Sheltering the Unhoused, Assisting those in Need – We are actively engaged locally with the Salvation Army Grate Patrol and make weekly donations in baskets under the altar for the Lutheran Church of the Reformation’s Emergency Food Pantry.
-We are also a major supporter of Everyone Home DC on Capitol Hill.
+Feeding the Hungry, Sheltering the Unhoused – We are actively engaged locally with the Salvation Army Grate Patrol and make weekly donations in baskets under the altar for the Lutheran Church of the Reformation’s Emergency Food Pantry.
+We provide hot lunches for aboutclients who visit Shirley’s Place, Everyone Home DC’s day center, and provide snack bags for those served by Samaritan Ministries.

-Preserving the Beauty of the Earth – Our Green Lions initiative provides ongoing education and advocacy addressing climate change and our work in Central America through Sustainable Villages Honduras, which directly assists farmers with sustainable agricultural practices.
+Preserving and Sustaining the Earth – Our Green Lions initiative provides ongoing education and advocacy addressing climate change, sustainable practices in the church and outside our walls, and local environmental cleanups.
+In addition, we support efforts in Central America through Sustainable Villages Honduras, which directly assists farmers with sustainable agricultural practices.

 Welcoming the Stranger – We are sponsoring Afghan refugee families through the Refugee Resettlement Program and welcoming asylum seekers from the southern US border through our migrant support efforts.